rock-core/tools-roby/README.txt

 * a mean to modify the plan as it is being executed (Roby::Transaction)
 * (G)UI tools for interacting/controlling the living system.
 * all of that in a multi-robot context.

+== Acknowledgments

+This work has been supported by the DGA (http://www.defense.gouv.fr/dga) which financed my PhD and the LAAS/CNRS (http://www.laas.fr), where I did it.
+It is now supported by the DFKI (http://www.dfki.de) where I currently work and use this plan manager.

 == Related publications